 - Paperless statements: Monthly statements that take a day or two to be delivered by mail may take several more when you live farther away.
 Go paperless and you’ll receive your monthly statements immediately via email.
 Along with being convenient, this is an environmentally-friendly choice.

 - Help resources: Although you may not be able to drop in to ask a question in person, assistance with your membership is always just a click away.
-1st United offers chat and secure messaging with our team.
+1st United offers secure messaging with our team.
 You can also call our Member Contact Center (remember to account for time zone differences).

 What about loans?